 When repotting Trichocereus bridgesii monstrose ‘Penis Cactus’, choose a container that has drainage holes to prevent water from accumulating at the bottom.
-Ensure that the soil is dry before repotting, and water the plant only after a few days to allow the roots to settle in the new soil.
-Finally, avoid over-fertilizing the plant, as this can lead to salt buildup in the soil, which can damage the plant’s roots and affect its overall health.
+Ensure that the soil is dry before repotting, and water the cactus only after a few days to allow the roots to settle in the new soil.
+Finally, avoid over-fertilizing the cactus, as this can lead to salt buildup in the soil, which can damage the plant’s roots and affect its overall health.

 How to Propagate ‘Penis Cactus’

-Trichocereus bridgesii monstrose ‘Penis Cactus’ is a relatively easy plant to propagate through stem cuttings.
+Trichocereus bridgesii monstrose ‘Penis Cactus’ is a relatively easy cactus to propagate through stem cuttings.
 Propagation can be done at any time of the year, but it is best to do it during the plant’s active growing season, which is in the spring and summer.

-To propagate, begin by selecting a healthy stem on the plant.
-Using a clean, sharp pair of scissors or pruning shears, cut a 6-inch piece of stem from the parent plant.
+To propagate, begin by selecting a healthy stem on the cactus.
+Using a clean, sharp pair of scissors or pruning shears, cut a 6-inch piece of stem from the parent cactus.
 Be sure to make a clean cut and avoid damaging the stem or any nearby branches.
 Allow the cutting to dry out in a shaded area for a few days, which will help prevent rot when planted in soil.